What Are Your Legal Rights After Being Charged with DUI?

 - You have a right to see all the evidence.
 Whether it helps you or hurts you, you can file a motion with the court to force prosecutors to turn over all the evidence they have.
 This is known as discovery, and it's as useful for what it does not reveal - for instance, a video in which you're shown not staggering or slurring your words - as for what it does.

 - You have the right to an attorney.
 Unlike many traffic offenses, which may be worth handling without an attorney, DUI cases are serious enough that you should invest in legal representation.
-An experienced defense attorney can find the evidence that leads to the charges being dismissed, reduced, or a not guilty verdict at trial.
+An experienced defense attorney can find the evidence that leads to the charges being dismissed or reduced, or to a not guilty verdict at trial.

 Protect your legal rights after your DUI charge.
 Hire a skilled DUI defense attorney who knows how to get results.
 Contact Matt Bodman, P.A., today and schedule your free case evaluation.
 Call (866) 487-9077.